Get instant support with our search!

 What it is...

-The USB Awareness Simulation tool is designed to help organisations identify and mitigate one of the most overlooked insider threats - plugging in untrusted USB devices.
-It simulates real-world USB drop attacks in a controlled, safe way, giving security teams visibility into employee behaviour and helping raise awareness about the associated risks.
+The USB Awareness Simulation tool is designed to help organisations identify and mitigate one of the most overlooked insider threats: plugging in untrusted USB devices.
+It simulates real-world USB drop attacks in a controlled and safe way, giving security teams visibility into employee behaviour and raising awareness about the associated risks.

 How it works...